What is Direct Trade Coffee and Where Can You Find It?

 Everyone knows fair trade and everyone also knows that it’s better than…well, not fair trade.
 But what about if we compare it with direct trade?
 Here’s our article explaining the major differences.

-The fair trade certification means:
+The Fair Trade certification means:

-- Companies are adopting environmentally friendly methods (rules can vary depending on where they are based).
+• Companies are adopting environmentally friendly methods (rules can vary depending on where they are based).

-- The producer is paid a set wage which is fair by local standards
+• The producer is paid a set wage which is fair by local standards

-- They must enforce healthy and moral business practices, which must include labor standards.
+• They must enforce healthy and moral business practices, which must include labor standards.

-Fair trade doesn’t mean:
+Fair Trade doesn’t mean:

-- Growers profits are not reduced by intermediaries, such as exporters and collectives.
+• Growers profits are not reduced by intermediaries, such as exporters and collectives.

-- A good standard of coffee is produced
+• A good standard of coffee is produced

 Fairtrade is working on an addition that will guarantee quality, but this will not come into effect for some years.
-It is ultimately a brand, which promotes itself and can cost up to $3000 dollars a year to be part of.
+It is ultimately a brand, which promotes itself and can cost up to $3000 a year to be part of.
 This can exclude many poorer and more remote farmers.
-Clearly, there is room for improvement with their sourcing methods and higher pay for the farmers is possible.
+There is room for improvement with their sourcing methods and higher pay for the farmers is possible.

 Direct trade means: (when done in line with its principles – not by any means a guarantee)

-- More money for farmers.
+• More money for farmers.
 No money for middlewomen (and men).
 Intelligencia, a huge roaster based in the US, guarantees 25% more profit for the farmers when trading directly.

-- Farmers who make fantastic coffee receive higher pay (more of a free-market ideology than fair trade).
+• Farmers who make fantastic coffee receive higher pay (more of a free-market ideology than fair trade).

-- This model is a great profit incentive for small farmers to make more and improve their methods to produce specialty coffee.
+• This model is a great profit incentive for small farmers to make more and improve their methods to produce specialty coffee.

 Is Direct Trade the Solution?

-These are not really conflicting ideologies.
+These are not conflicting ideologies.
 In the end, the answer is simple: we need both.
 Neither system is without its issues after all.
 Direct models could be incorporated into the fair trade umbrella or formalized to rival fair trade as a certification.
 The first option would help consumers, as it is already a confusing market.
 Both options are great for the producer, who will be paid more for their work.
-Learning to use the public desire for great tasting coffee to enhance sustainability seems to be a logical next step.
+Learning to use the public desire for great-tasting coffee to enhance sustainability seems to be a logical next step.

 As it stands, direct trade is in its infancy.
 Sure, it’s a great idea, but no one has any guarantees they are really getting what they are being sold.
 For it to grow into what it could be, consumers need to know the product in the shop is living up to best practices.
 All products mean buyers have to enter into a trust relationship to some extent, but support in the form of industry monitoring is essential.